 The card also carries no preset spending limit, offering you the flexibility to spend as much as you’ve shown you can afford.
 That means you won’t have to worry about hurting your credit score with a high credit utilization ratio on the Spark Cash Plus card (though you also won’t enjoy the credit score benefit of maintaining low credit utilization).

 Tip: If you miss your payment due date, you’ll be charged 2.99% of the unpaid portion of your minimum payment as a late penalty (See Rates and Fees).

 Solid card benefits

 The Spark Cash Plus card’s main selling points are its terrific ongoing flat cash back rate and generous welcome bonus, but the card also carries a handful of noteworthy perks for small-business owners.
 While these can’t match the luxury benefits you’ll find on top-tier business travel cards, they should offer solid value, especially for big spenders.

-- $200 annual bonus – You’ll earn a $200 cash bonus every year you charge $200,000 or more to the card.
-Assuming you can meet the hefty spending requirement, this bonus alone will cover the card’s annual fee each year.
+- Get your annual fee refunded – You can get your $150 annual fee refunded every year you charge $150,000 or more to the card.
+Assuming you can meet the hefty spending requirement, this should make the card a terrific value.

 - Free employee cards – You can add employee cards to your account for no additional charge.
 Their purchases will also earn 2% cash back and contribute to the spending totals required to earn the card’s sign-up bonus and offset the annual fee (See Rates and Fees).

 - Travel and purchase protection – You’ll enjoy a suite of benefits, including travel and emergency assistance, extended warranty, MasterRental insurance, lost or damaged luggage reimbursement and purchase security.
 Purchase Assurance covers eligible purchases that need to be replaced, repaired or reimbursed for the first 90 days in the event of loss, damage, theft or fire.
 These are all useful travel insurance benefits, though not particularly impressive at this price point.
 Terms, conditions and exclusions apply.
 Refer to your Guide to Benefits for more details.